PaulRudin/stbotolphs/docs/deploy.md

 need to configure backups, but this could be done in a vendor neutral way via Kubernetes volume snap shotting.

+We wouldn't normally configure a whole cluster essentially for a single application - the expectation would be that multiple application are deployed to the same cluster, so as to get the benefits of efficient resource utilisation and consistent monitoring, updating etc.

 ## Bootstrapping

 * This should work fine on any widely used linux (I'm using Ubuntu